mikaeilorfanian/igame/README.md

 - I'm not handling exceptions caused by failing database transactions.
 Such exceptions would cause 500 errors.
 - I don't have any tests for the views.
 Also, the handling of bonuses is not fully tested.
 - I've not specified the currency of transactions or money anywhere in this application.

+### Update
+- I'm using a redis mock to keep track of how much money user spends and wagers.
+This mock has an API very similar to `redis-py`.
+- Since there's no redis, none of the guarantees and benefits of redis(e.g. atomicity, concurrency control, speed) are present in this solution.
+- The wager requirement is the same for all bonuses(10)
+- The wager requirement is saved for all `wallet` rows even real money ones which don't need it.
+This is not good practice.
+- There are a few circular imports that I've fixed temporarily in a hacky way.
+- There could be potential race conditions in `transfer_eligible_bonuses_to_real_money_wallet` function if user takes concurrent or fast actions that affect `wallet` rows.
+I tried to mitigate most of the issues, but not all potential race conditions are dealt with.
+- The new feature(automatic wagering) is well-tested but I didn't manually test the webpage to see if the new feature can throw 500 errors.
+- I think one of the best ways to deal with concurrency control issues in this application is to serialize user's actions.
+We can lock user's wallets and even explicity tell the user not to use the system concurrently.
+Or, we can give the impression that concurrent games are possible when we actually queue user actions in the backend.